tribalwarshelp/api/README.md

 # TWHelp API

-Are you bored of parsing TribalWars world data?
-Then you should try this GraphQL API written in Go.
-You don't need to parse world data anymore on your own!
-Fetch data in JSON format from TWHelp API.
-All TribalWars versions are available.
+A GraphQL API for Tribal Wars data.
+All versions are available.

 ## API Limits